Stop Setting Breakpoints

 There will be cases where breakpoints are still necessary.
 However, this method should reduce the need considerably.
 I’ve used this method in all of my current and some of my recent past projects, and am having a lot of success with it.
 For my current project, a frontend for Shape Fitness, You will not find a single breakpoint in the CSS.

-Let me know in the comments and on Twitter what you think.
+Let me know on Twitter what you think.